-If you are using Windows XP, Windows 7 or Windows 8, you don't need to do anything to read Cyrillic.
+If you are using Windows XP, Windows Vista, Windows 7 or Windows 8, or Apple OS 10 or beyond you don't need to do anything to read Cyrillic.
 You will need to set up a Russian keyboard in order to type Cyrillic.

 To change keyboards, go to 'Control Panel' and double click 'Keyboards'.
-Choose the 'Change Keyboards' tab and then "Keyboards and Languages".
-Next under "General" click the 'Add' button.
-From the next window, select 'Russian' and choose a hot key to toggle between English and Russian, e.g. 'Ctrl+Shift' will toggle the keyboards when you hold down 'Contrl' and hit 'Shift'.
+Choose the 'Change Keyboards' tab and then 'Keyboards and Languages'.
+Next under 'General' click the 'Add' button.
+From the next window, select 'Russian' and choose a hot key to toggle between English and Russian, e.g. 'Ctrl+Shift' will toggle the keyboards when you hold down 'Control' and hit 'Shift'.
 Click 'OK'.

 If you do not have a color printer, before printing these pages, be sure to print via File/Print, so that in the popup box that verifies your printer, you check 'Black Text'.
 When you print these pages, the self-generating words will appear as underlying stem+ending rather than the fully derived word.